-- 36.5 The grid will be in a staggered 1 x 1 formation and the rows on the grid will be separated by 7.2 metres. - 36.6 Any car which has not taken up its position on the grid by the time the five minutes signal is shown will not be permitted to do so and must start from the pits in accordance with Article 28.2.
+36.5 The grid will be in a staggered 1 x 1 formation and the rows on the grid will be separated by 7.2 metres.

 Any car which has not crossed Safety Car line 1 by the time the 5 minutes signal is shown must start from the pits in accordance with Article 38.2.